microsoftgraph/group-membership-management/README.md

 See [syncJobs properties](./Documentation/syncJobsProperties.md) for more information.

-A PowerShell script [New-GmmSecurityGroupSyncJob.ps1](/Service/GroupMembershipManagement/Hosts/SecurityGroup/Scripts/New-GmmSecurityGroupSyncJob.ps1) is provided to help you create the synchronization jobs.
+A PowerShell script [New-GmmGroupMembershipSyncJob.ps1](/Service/GroupMembershipManagement/Hosts/GroupMembershipObtainer/Scripts/New-GmmGroupMembershipSyncJob.ps1) is provided to help you create the synchronization jobs.

 The Query field requires a JSON object that must follow this format:

 ```
 [
     {
-        "type": "SecurityGroup",
+        "type": "GroupMembershipObtainer",
         "source": "<guid-group-objet-id-1>"
     },
     {
-        "type": "SecurityGroup",
+        "type": "GroupMembershipObtainer",
         "source": "<guid-group-objet-id-2>"
     },
     {
-        "type": "SecurityGroup",
+        "type": "GroupMembershipObtainer",
         "source": "<guid-group-objet-id-n>"
     }
 ]
 ```
-The script can be found in \Service\GroupMembershipManagement\Hosts\SecurityGroup\Scripts folder.
+The script can be found in \Service\GroupMembershipManagement\Hosts\GroupMembershipObtainer\Scripts folder.

-    1. . ./New-GmmSecurityGroupSyncJob.ps1
+    1. . ./New-GmmGroupMembershipSyncJob.ps1
-    2. New-GmmSecurityGroupSyncJob	-SubscriptionName "<SubscriptionName>" `
+    2. New-GmmGroupMembershipSyncJob	-SubscriptionName "<SubscriptionName>" `
                             -SolutionAbbreviation "<SolutionAbbreviation>" `
 							-EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
 							-Requestor "<RequestorEmailAddress>" `